tari/83pa28d/lesson/day06.md

 ##How A Stack Works

-All stacks operate in a Last-in-first-out manner.
+All stacks operate in a last-in-first-out manner.
 What that means is that the last item to be placed onto a stack ("pushed") is the first item that is taken off ("popped").
 Think of it as like one of those dinner plate wells you see in buffets.
 Each plate is the value of a